Kentucky

 Moving within the same precinct:

-If a voter has changed addresses since registering to vote and his/her new address is within the same precinct, the voter should update his/her address at the polling place.
+If a voter has changed addresses since registering to vote and their new address is within the same precinct, the voter should update their address at the polling place.

 Moving to a different precinct in the same county:

-If a voter has moved from one precinct to another but within the same county (whether before or after the voter registration deadline), the voter can update the registration records at the polling place and vote in the precinct dedicated for his/her new address.
-The voter must confirm the new address, his/her identity, and submit an affidavit.
+If a voter has moved from one precinct to another but within the same county (whether before or after the voter registration deadline), the voter can update the registration records at the polling place and vote in the precinct dedicated for their new address.
+The voter must confirm the new address, their identity, and submit an affidavit.

 Moving to a different county: